 - Bake for 40 minutes or till the top of the loaf is nicely brown

-- Remove from the oven and take it out of the loaf tin
+- Remove from the oven and cool it in the tin for 10 mins.

-- Generously apply butter on all sides to soften the crust
+- Take the loaf out of the loaf tin and generously apply butter on all sides to soften the crust

 - Cool on a wire rack till the loaf is completely cool, around 2 hours